Campbell O'Connor & Company is regulated by the Central Bank of Ireland.

 Please note that certain investments may not be held directly by us but by one or more third parties (including clearing systems and overseas agents) such as banks.
 We operate these accounts under the Central Bank of Ireland's rules.

 Whilst we take a lot of care appointing our agents, we will not accept liability in the event of a default of one or more of the parties concerned, or their inability to carry out our instruction to them.

 (Central Bank of Ireland, Client Asset Requirements 6.3 & 6.4)

 We are required to obtain your written instruction if you wish to register your investment instruments in either this firm's nominee company

 (Form SC1) or in the name of an eligible custodian or third party (Form SC1).

-All stock will be registered in a company called Ashdale Investment Trust Services Ltd, who's directors are the partners of this firm, with a unique sub account identification.
+All stock will be registered in a company called Ashdale Investment Trust Services Ltd, who's directors are the Directors of this firm, with a unique sub account identification.
 We retain legal ownership of your stock in order to administer your account, but not the beneficial ownership.